Diatomaceous Earth Kills Bed Bugs

 Best Selling Bulk Diatomaceous

 As they walk across the DE, it cuts their abdomens.
 This causes them to become dehydrated and eventually die.
 It is very slow-acting.
-While most bedbugs will die in a week, some of them may live for over two weeks.
+Some may feel this sounds cruel, but it is not half as cruel as what bedbugs do to people.

 Diatomaceous Earth, Bedbugs, and Human Safety

-Through my experiment with each family, I breathed in both food-grade and pool-grade DE.
-Even I felt the irritation of the pool-grade DE.
+Through my experiment with each family, I breathed in both food-grade and pool grade DE.
+Even I felt the irritation of this type of DE.
 On the other hand, no one became ill after using food-grade DE.

 Warning For The Following: Asthma, COPD, and Other Lung Ailments